esa/pyoptgra/doc/sphinx/sensitivity.rst

 3) linear_update_new_callable(new_problem) - evaluates *new_problem* at *x* and performs one optimization step
 4) linear_update_delta(constraint_delta) - adds *constraint_delta* to the constraints of *problem* at *x* and performs one optimization step.

 The first output of the function sensitivity_matrices is whether each constraint is *active*.
-Constraints are considered active if they are fulfilled, but not more than* max_distance_per_iteration* away from being unfulfilled, meaning they could be violated during the next optimization step.
+Constraints are marked as active and inactive during the optimization.

 For example, for *max_distance_per_iteration* = 1 the inequality constraint of x_0 >= 10 is *active* for x_0 in \[10, 11\] and inactive for x_0 < 10 or x_0 > 11.